pulumi/registry/themes/default/content/registry/packages/azuread/installation-configuration.md

 Next, supply the provider with the ID token to exchange for an Azure token.
 There are three ways to do this depending on the service your program will run on.

-- In GitHub, we don't need to configure anything since [GitHub sets the relevant environment variables](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
+- In GitHub, you don't need to configure anything since [GitHub sets the relevant environment variables](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
 `ACTIONS_ID_TOKEN_REQUEST_TOKEN` and `ACTIONS_ID_TOKEN_REQUEST_URL` by default and the provider reads them automatically.